 2022 Peggy Browning Fellow Zak Pearsall

 Zak's fellowship came between his 2L and 3L year at the University of Georgia law school.
 Like Jillian, he drafted complaints and engaged in discovery.
 He also participated in investigatory interviews with the NLRB and drafted a position statement for a charging party before the NLRB.
 He drafted an appellate brief for a matter before the EEOC, and an opposition to summary judgment in a complex pay discrimination case in federal court.
-Zak completed his law degree in May 2023 and sat for the bar.
-He is now working for a union-side law firm in Alabama
+He is a union-side labor lawyer practicing in Alabama.

 2021 Peggy Browning Fellow Tess Shelton